 Most of the land and property in England and Wales has been registered, but if your property isn’t on the register and you are applying for first registration, not having your original deeds can make things more complicated.
 You’ll need to supply a statutory declaration or statement of truth and verify your ID.
 As well as these additional hurdles, at the end of the application process we may only be able to offer you a possessory title.

-Once the first registration process is complete, the old title deeds have little value in proving your ownership.
+Once the first registration process is complete, your original title deeds can contain other information of interest though, for example to see who owned the property previously or they may be useful in helping to decide the possible position of the legal boundary, so it’s a good idea to keep them.
 (If you need to confirm ownership for legal reasons, you should apply for an official copy of the register.)

 Your original title deeds can contain other information of interest though, eg if you want to see who owned the property previously, so it’s a good idea to keep them.